The Way I See It

-The Way I See It is the third album by American R&B singer, songwriter, and producer Raphael Saadiq.
+The Way I See It is the third album by the American R&B singer, songwriter, and producer Raphael Saadiq.
 It was released on September 16, 2008, by Columbia Records – his first for the label.
 Prior to signing with Columbia, Saadiq had independently released his 2004 album Ray Ray, recorded with the songwriting and production duo Jake and the Phatman.
 He developed a creative partnership with their colleague, audio engineer Charles Brungardt, who shared Saadiq's fascination with historic recording techniques and equipment.
 In 2008, the singer returned from a vacation that had inspired him to pursue classic soul music and recorded The Way I See It primarily at his North Hollywood studio with Brungardt.

 Saadiq and Brungardt disregarded their previous experience in recording production while making The Way I See It.
 Instead, they experimented with older recording techniques in an attempt to recreate the Motown music aesthetic of the 1960s, producing a traditional soul album that emphasizes upbeat hooks and draws on the Motown Sound and Philadelphia soul styles.
 Saadiq, whose lyrics mostly deal with romantic subject matter, described it as a series of love songs about music and remaining faithful to it despite trends.
 The album's title reflects his singular vision for the music, while the packaging is fashioned after the musical eras that inspired Saadiq, evoking dramatic and colorful LP covers by artists such as the Temptations and Ray Charles.

 Initially overlooked by consumers, The Way I See It charted steadily on the Billboard 200 and became a sleeper hit, selling 282,000 copies in the United States by 2011.
 It also performed well in European countries such as France, where it charted for 51 weeks.
 The album received mostly positive reviews from critics and was nominated for the 2009 Grammy Award for Best R&B Album.
 An exemplary release of the classic soul revival at the time, it garnered Saadiq a newer, more diverse audience as he toured extensively in support of the album, performing concerts in the US, Europe, and Asia.